 \subsection{Authentication Services}

 Online services have become a prevalent business model, where users gain access to services provided by service providers once they are granted the necessary permissions.
-However, the inherent unreliability of the internet necessitates robust mechanisms for authenticating principals to ensure that commercial services are delivered by legitimate providers to legitimate users.
-Authentication services can be broadly classified into two categories: anonymous mode and logged-in mode.
+However, the inherent unreliability of the internet necessitates robust mechanisms for authenticating principals to ensure that commercial services are delivered by legitimate providers to genuine users.
+Authentication services can be broadly classified into two categories: anonymous and logged-in modes.

 \textbf{Authentication in Anonymous Mode:} In this model, services are provided at the request level.
-Users are issued certificates such as tickets or tokens, which are registered on the servers.
+Users are issued certificates, such as tickets or tokens, which are registered on the servers.
 Services are then provided in response to requests that present these valid certificates.
 In this mode, users are not required to reveal their identities, provided that the certificates they present are valid.
 However, users must ensure that the servers handling their requests are legitimate to avoid the leakage of certificates or being spammed by fraudulent results.
-A common approach is for users to establish a secure connection, such as Hypertext Transfer Protocol Secure (HTTPS) \cite{rfc2818}, where servers can prove their identity using secure protocols like TLS under the PKI framework (see \ref{preliminaries:pki}).
+A common method is for users to establish a secure connection, such as hypertext transfer protocol secure (HTTPS) \cite{rfc2818}, where servers can prove their identity using secure protocols such as TLS under the PKI framework (see Section \ref{preliminaries:pki}).

 \textbf{Authentication in Logged-in Mode:} In contrast to the anonymous mode, services in this mode are provided at the user level.
 Users are required to prove their identities to the servers before gaining access to certain services.
-Unlike the PKI system, where only public keys are stored, certain private user information, such as password hashes or phone numbers, is stored on the servers.
-During the login process, users prove their identity by demonstrating possession of this private information, which is known only to them.
+In contrast to the PKI system, where only public keys are stored, certain private user information, such as password hashes or phone numbers, is stored on the servers.
+During the login process, users prove their identity by demonstrating possession of this private information, which is only known to them.
 Once logged in, user information is recorded in the connection or session.
-Servers then retrieve the user's identity from these sessions to determine whether they are authorized to access specific services.
-As in the anonymous mode, users must also verify the identity of the servers to ensure security.
+Servers then retrieve the user's identity from these sessions to determine whether they are authorised to access specific services.
+Similar to the anonymous mode, users must also verify the identity of the servers to ensure security.